dgonzdev/nyc_open_data_on_rails/docs/LOCAL_SETUP.md

 ### Socrata

-Please follow Socrata's instructions for creating an API KEY https://support.socrata.com/hc/en-us/articles/210138558-Generating-App-Tokens-and-API-Keys.
+Follow Socrata's instructions for creating an API KEY https://support.socrata.com/hc/en-us/articles/210138558-Generating-App-Tokens-and-API-Keys.

 Set the api key id and secret in the web-variables.env file like so